danbider/lora-tradeoffs/README.md

 explaining some of the reported gaps.
 We conclude by proposing best practices for finetuning with LoRA.

-Model checkpoints and LoRA adapters can be found on HuggingFace here: [LoRA-TMLR-2024](https://huggingface.co/LoRA-TMLR-2024)
+Model checkpoints and LoRA adapters can be found on HuggingFace here: [LoRA-TMLR-2024](https://huggingface.co/LoRA-TMLR-2024).
+This work was done in collaboration with Databricks Mosaic AI Research.

 | Setting | Dataset | HuggingFace Collection |